Zhaith-Izaliel/bootstrappers/README.md

 ## Roadmap

 I will add more template as long as it fits my usage.

+Of course, you are welcomed to provide your own bootstrapper or update one of them here.
+As long as the PR is comprehensive enough for me to maintain it or if you plan to help me maintain the bootstrappers if I don't use the languages you're using.

 See the [open issues](https://github.com/Zhaith-Izaliel/bootstrappers/issues) for a full list of proposed features (and known issues).